camunda/camunda-docs-manual/content/reference/rest/variable-instance/get.md

 ---

-Retrieves a single variable by id.
+Retrieves a variable by id.

 # Method